IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

  [To download LookupMgrCustomizing.xml](LookupMgrCustomizing.xml)

-You finished customizing the Lookup Manager application.
+You finished customizing of the Lookup Manager application.
 You can build the project now.

 To build the Lookup Manager application project, right-click the **teda.lookupmgr** project and select **Build Project** from the context menu.
 Your don't need to build the **demoapp** project.